Skip to main content

 Proctor Pool

 The Proctor Pool is available to assist faculty with proctoring in-class tests.
-Individual course instructors can request in-class proctors using this form – https://forms.office.com/r/p11KwVWqEm
+Individual course instructors can request in-class proctors using the In-Class Proctoring Assistance Request form.

-- Add the following to your syllabus: Students with testing accommodations or permission from me to take a make-up test will be testing with the Triton Testing Center (TTC).
+• Add the following to your syllabus: Students with testing accommodations or permission from me to take a make-up test will be testing with the TTC.
 See tritontesting.ucsd.edu for more information.

-- Registering tests after Week 2: you can still submit requests to the TTC or Proctor Pool after Week 2.
-We ask that you do so at least 5 business days before the testing date, but as soon as you possibly can.
+• Registering tests after week 2: You can still submit requests to the TTC or Proctor Pool after week 2.
+We ask that you do so at least five business days before the testing date, but as soon as you possibly can.

 UC San Diego Zoom - Video and Web Conferencing